-The OLED panel market is expected to grow at a CAGR of 12.9% during the forecast period 2020 to 2025.
+The OLED panel market is expected to register a CAGR of 12.9% during the forecast period, 2020 to 2025.
 OLED continues to be a significant display technology trend, with larger screen sizes, improved 8K (7680 x 4320 pixels) resolution, and relatively new form factors.
-Companies, like Samsung and LG, have experimented with flexible OLED displays for quite some time.
+Companies, like Samsung and LG, experimented with flexible OLED displays for quite some time.
 Samsung, in particular, uses curved flexible OLED panels for all of its flagship devices now.

 Due to multiple advantages with viewing angles and black levels, OLED Televisions are surging in demand in several regions.
 According to the ICDM, in qualifying a TV resolution, contrast modulation is more critical than pure pixel count, and OLED TV displays cater to this specific demand

 For instance, Fitbit's Charge band uses a small monochrome (white) PMOLED display.
-Factors like thickness, flexibility, and appearance of OLED display make it a favorable technology for wearable applications over LCDs.
-Wearable devices, which are expected to reach 929 billion by 2021, are likely to drive the market further, along with other lighting applications in the automotive, healthcare industries.
+Factors, like thickness, flexibility, and appearance of OLED display, make it a favorable technology for wearable applications over LCDs.
+Wearable devices, which are expected to reach 929 billion by 2021, are likely to drive the market further, along with other lighting applications in the automotive and healthcare industries.

-Further, based on simple deterministic extrapolation, Quantum dots based OLED display panels' market demand is anticipated to surge exponentially in the foreseen period.
+Further, based on simple deterministic extrapolation, the demand for quantum dots-based OLED display panels is anticipated to surge exponentially in the forecast period.

 In 2020, initially, 476 million smartphone OLEDs were estimated to be shipped from Korea and 128 million from China, which would be more than double China's total from last year.
-However, the coronavirus will cause a "short‐term setback" for Chinese smartphone OLED makers.
+However, the coronavirus outbreak causes a short‐term setback for Chinese smartphone OLED makers.

 Scope of the Report

-OLED (Organic Light-Emitting Diodes) is a flat light emitting technology, made by placing a series of organic thin films between two conductors.
-The smartphone display applications are most dynamic, among other applications.
-Panel manufacturers are already displaying their OLED panels for companies venturing into foldable phones and laptops, such as Samsung, Lenovo, Intel (laptops), etc. The study under consideration deals with market trends, growth, and estimated numbers of the market segmented by types such as flexible, rigid, transparent; by geography covering North America, Europe, Asia-pacific, and the Rest of the world
+OLED (organic light-emitting diodes) is a flat light-emitting technology, made by placing a series of organic thin films between two conductors.
+The smartphone display applications are the most dynamic among other applications.
+Panel manufacturers are already displaying their OLED panels for companies venturing into foldable phones and laptops, such as Samsung, Lenovo, and Intel (laptops).
+The study deals with the market trends, growth, and estimated numbers of the OLED market.
+The market is segmented by type (flexible, rigid, and transparent) and geography, covering North America, Europe, Asia-Pacific, and the Rest of the World.

 By Display Address Scheme